Barcelona - Real Madrid: How to watch El Clasico, live stream, odds

 Team news for Real Madrid – Barcelona

-Barcelona will be without goalkeeper Marc-Andre ter Stegen through a knee injury, while Jordi Alba could return as USMNT star Sergino Dest has been playing at left back.
-Trincao could start ahead of Antoine Griezmann out wide.
+Barcelona will be without goalkeeper Marc-Andre ter Stegen through a knee injury, while Jordi Alba returns at left back and USMNT star Sergino Dest switches to right bakc.
+Dest becomes the first USMNT player in history to play in El Clasico.
+Antoine Griezmann is on the bench, again, for Barca.

-Real Madrid rested Karim Benzema and Vinicius Jr. on Tuesday against Shakhtar Donetsk and brought both players on in the second half as they made a big difference.
-Sergio Ramos will be available after missing the shock defeat to Shakhtar through suspension (*huge gasps of shock*)
+Real Madrid start Karim Benzema and Vinicius Jr. after they were Tuesday against Shakhtar Donetsk, while Sergio Ramos is back after missing the shock defeat to Shakhtar through suspension (*huge gasps of shock*).
+Eden Hazard is still out through injury, plus Luka Modric drops to the bench.

 What they’re saying